 Welcome to my homepage.
-I am an assistant professor at the Department of Biology, University of Copenhagen, where I have a small research group.
-Before starting my lab in Denmark I spent three years as a postdoc in Matthew Stephens’ lab in the Department of Human Genetics at the University of Chicago and numerous months as a visiting PhD student at UC Berkeley in my supervisor Rasmus Nielsen‘s lab.
+I am an assistant professor at the Department of Biology, University of Copenhagen, where I have had a small research group since 2015.
+Before starting my research group in Denmark I spent three years as a postdoc in Matthew Stephens’ lab in the Department of Human Genetics at the University of Chicago and numerous months as a visiting PhD student at UC Berkeley in my supervisor Rasmus Nielsen‘s lab.
 My educational background is in Computer Science and Maths (BSc), Bioinformatics (MSc) and population genetics and statistical genetics (PhD).

-A lot of our current research is focused on the population of the amazingly beautiful country Greenland.
+A lot of our recent research has been focused on the population of the amazingly beautiful country Greenland.
 The picture on top of this page is a picture taken at dusk on a boat trip among icebergs in the Western part of Greenland.